ksadangrit/melbourne-housing/README.md

   group_by(regionname, type) %>%
   summarise(avg_price = mean(price))
 ```

+_**Note**: I won't be analyzing the council area as a factor because a large portion of the data is missing, with 33% of the dataset lacking information.
+This could affect the accuracy of the analysis.
+Additionally, analyzing the council area is unlikely to yield significant insights insights for those interested in the property market._

 ### Sellers
 We'll initially rank all real estate agents or companies based on their overall sales performance and find out who are in the top 5.
 Then, we'll further rank them based on the total sales they made for each type of property.